beggerss/algorithms/README.md

 - [ ] Intersection of two arrays.
 - [ ] Find duplicates.
 - [ ] Union of two arrays (with remove duplicates).
-- [ ] Array with N unique/not unique random objects.

 Search
 ------